whited00r/whited00r/README.md

 Custom lockscreens with a modular backend.
 Startings of a modular UI, modular control panel and more.

 Aspirations beyond the grasp at the time.

+## issues

+look, this will never get touched again by me.
+Merely a messenger, or remover of any lingering files that should not be here.

+Submit them, but it will be to no use.
+Fork it and maintain it.
+This is just for history at this point.